AXIHIXA/Memo/notes/cpp/effective_cpp_notes.md

 ### 📌 Item 15: Use `constexpr` whenever possible

-- `constexpr` objects are const and are initialized with values known during compilation.
+- `constexpr` objects are `const` objects that are initialized with values known during compilation.
 - `constexpr` functions can produce compile-time results when called with arguments whose values are known during compilation.
-- `constexpr` objects and functions may be used in a wider range of contexts than non-constexpr objects and functions.
+- `constexpr` objects and functions may be used in a wider range of contexts than non-`constexpr` objects and functions.
 - `constexpr` is part of an object’s or function’s interface.

 #### `constexpr` qualifier